koutselakismanos/Portofolio/README.md

 # Portofolio
 ## The website is in **Production**, the website will be available [here](http://koutselakismanos.me)
 ### Currently available at https://koutselakismanos.herokuapp.com
-It may take a while to load because it is hosted on Heroku.
+The website is hosted on heroku, which means it goes on sleep mode.
+Wait a few seconds to load.